Federer cruises into Australian Open semis

 The 36-year-old Williams began Tuesday by battling past Russia's Anastasia Pavlyuchenkova 6-4 7-6 (7-3) at Rod Laver Arena, reaching the last four Down Under for the first time in 14 years.

-Federer, 35, then upset Mischa Zverev 6-1 7-5 6-2 in just 92 minutes, hitting 65 winners and making a mere 13 unforced errors in the process.
+Federer, 35, then dismantled Mischa Zverev 6-1 7-5 6-2 in just 92 minutes, hitting 65 winners and making a mere 13 unforced errors in the process.

 It is the 13th time Federer, playing his first competitive tournament since Wimbledon following a knee injury, has reached the last four in Melbourne.
 It also extends the Swiss' major record to 41 semifinals.

 "What Roger's doing and maintaining at 35 years old, what Venus and Serena are still doing ...
-I know everyone talks about it," former world No.1 Andy Roddick, speaking to reporters after being inducted into tennis' Hall of Fame, told reporters.
+I know everyone talks about it," former world No. 1 Andy Roddick told reporters after being elected into tennis' Hall of Fame.

 "Everyone here is going to talk about it in every story they write for the rest of this tournament, and I still don't know if that's enough.
 It's pretty amazing."

-The 17-time grand slam winner will next face another player past the 30-mark - though still four years younger than the four-time champion - in good buddy and fellow Swiss Stan Wawrinka on Thursday.
+The 17-time grand slam winner will next face another player past the 30-mark -- though still four years younger than the four-time Melbourne champion -- in good buddy and fellow Swiss Stan Wawrinka on Thursday.

-But the world No.17 knows defeating fourth seed Wawrinka is not a foregone conclusion, even if he does hold a commanding 18-3 record in their previous meetings.
+But Federer, ranked 17th -- his lowest since 2001 -- knows defeating fourth seed Wawrinka is not a foregone conclusion, even if he does hold a commanding 18-3 record in their previous meetings.
+US Open champion Wawrinka downed 12th seed Jo-Wilfried Tsonga 7-6 (7-2) 6-4 6-3 earlier Tuesday.

-The way the Swiss started this quarterfinal, one couldn't help but wonder if an even rarer triple bagel was in the works.
+The way he started this quarterfinal, one couldn't help but wonder if an even rarer triple bagel was in the works.

-Former Wimbledon champion Goran Ivanisevic, the coach of world No.10 Tomas Berdych, said Federer gave the Czech a "free tennis lesson" in the third round, and he was doing the same to the German in the first set, taking a commanding 5-0 lead in just 12 minutes.
+Former Wimbledon champion Goran Ivanisevic, the coach of world No. 10 Tomas Berdych, said Federer gave the Czech a "free tennis lesson" in the third round, and he was doing the same to the German in the first set, taking a commanding 5-0 lead in just 12 minutes.

 Yes, this was the same Federer who did not play during the last six months of 2016.